 The Board may meet, adjourn and run its meetings as it wishes, subject to the Memorandum and Articles of Association.
-Joint Board meetings of MCG, MCE and MCNL take place usually four times a year in February, June, September and November.
-Two additional MCE Board meetings are held in June and September to fulfil entity specific requirements.
+Board meetings take place usually three times a year in March, June and November.
+The spring and autumn meetings convene the Boards of all entities (MCG, MCE and MCNL).
+Entity-specific Board meetings are held in the summer in Europe and in the US.